Goretzka: Bayern need to get the fun back in their football after weak cup display | Goal.com

 They went behind when Alphonso Davies turned a cross into his own net, and the visitors needed almost 50 minutes to restore parity.

-It was a difficult night for Goretzka against his hometown club and believes the struggles are down to a lack of enjoyment.
+It was a difficult night for Goretzka against his hometown club and he believes the struggles are partly down to a lack of enjoyment.

 "I think we need to get the fun back," he said after the second-round win over his former club.